hasura/graphql-engine/docs/graphql/manual/guides/integrations/graphcool-migration.rst

 Connect Hasura to Postgres
 --------------------------

-Once the dataset is in Postgres, Hasura should be able to track tables and relationships.
+Once the dataset is migrated to Postgres, Hasura should be able to track tables and relationships.

-You might also have to look at :ref:`configuring enums differently <enums_graphql_engine>` in case you have them in your Graph.cool project.
+You might also want to look at how to :ref:`configure enums <enums_graphql_engine>` in case you have them in your Graph.cool project.

 Restructuring connection tables
 -------------------------------

-Now you can rename tables/columns to match your client side queries as required.
+Now you can rename tables/columns to match your client-side queries as required.
-Do note that, for every one to one relationship, Graph.cool would have created a connection table to link them.
+Do note that, for every one-to-one relationship, Graph.cool would have created a connection table to link them.
 This would require a bit of work to restructure.
-Currently there is no automation available for this step.
+Currently, there is no automation available for this step.
 Carefully review the connection tables and make the necessary changes.

 Migrating functions
 -------------------

 In case you have functions in Graph.cool, Hasura has an equivalent feature called :ref:`event triggers <event_triggers>`.
-Migrating this would involve taking your code and deploying it on a different platform (preferably serverless functions).
+Migrating this involves taking your code and deploying it on a different platform (preferably serverless functions).

 Do note that for event triggers, the payload that Hasura sends might be different and you might have to change the way request body parameters are handled in your function code.